Reading Level

 What Is Fry Readability Graph?

-The Fry readability formula, or Fry readability graph, is a metric developed by Edward Fry to assess the readability of a text.
-Like multiple readability formulas, it determines how easy or difficult a passage is to read and comprehend.
+The Fry readability formula, or Fry readability graph, is a metric developed by Edward Fry in 1968 to assess the readability of a text.
+Like other readability formulas, it determines how easy or difficult a passage is to read and comprehend.

 How to Use the Fry Readability Formula